sepro/MemoBoard/README.md

 Check the web how to configure the webserver of your choice (tested with uwsgi and nginx) to serve memoboard.
 In case a sqlite database is used, make sure the file is readable and writeable by the webserver.

+# Front-end development

+Install all packages through npm, **the jsPDF package doesn't work (with webpack), but the debug version does.
+Therefore it has been included as an external source**